 The Gateway Team also has several locations where individuals may be screened in person throughout the community.
 Screenings are also conducted in the in-custody and psychiatric inpatient settings and at local hospitals.
-In addition to screening and referral services, the Gateway Team provides case management to inmates participating in the in-custody treatment program, and Gateway case managers provide community re-entry kits to individuals and assist with linkage to additional community services and resources.
-During this reporting period case management referrals were reduced due to COVID-19 impacts and precautions in-custody.
-The in-custody treatment program saw fluctuations in its ability to operate based on COVID-19 surges throughout FY 2021-22 and directives on face-to-face group services within jail facilities.
+In addition to screening and referral services, the Gateway Team case management to inmates participating in the in-custody treatment program, and Gateway case managers provide community re-entry kits to individuals and assist with linkage to additional community services and resources.
+During this fiscal year we had a total of 26 graduates from the In-custody treatment program.
+Group numbers have risen as the program worked to recover from the impacts of Covid-19.
+In collaboration with Correctional Behavioral Health (CBH), Gateway case management staff are now participating in group facilitation with the goal of increasing rapport and encouraging clients to stay linked after discharge.
+The in-custody treatment has seen steady growth during FY 2022/23.

-As shown in Table 5 above, there were a total of 534 unduplicated criminal justice involved individuals referred to outpatient SUD services through the Gateway Team between July 1, 2021 to June 30, 2022 (April, May & June 2022 data are pro-rated).
-We saw referrals drop in tandem with our most recent COVID-19 surge in December and slightly recover for the continued months.
+As shown in Table 5 above, there were a total of 718 unduplicated criminal justice involved individuals referred to outpatient SUD services through the Gateway Team between July 1, 2022 to June 30, 2023 (April, May & June 2023 data are pro-rated).
+We saw an increase of 34% from the previous year.